-The comment stream is an important feature of Greater Auckland, and we are proud of the high standard of the information and intelligence usually displayed there by our readers.
-It is also a largely civil space, and so far we have been able to allow it to operate with light moderation and very open access.
-In order to keep it this way we ask that people making comment observe the following guidelines:
+Dialogue on urban issues is a core component of Greater Auckland’s work, and we are proud of the high standard of input and active engagement shown by our readers.
+We see Greater Auckland as a civil space and have a strong preference for open access and minimal moderation.
+In order to keep it this way we ask that people engaging with Greater Auckland observe the following guidelines:

-1. Commenters are guests and are asked to behave accordingly.
-Treat other members of the community with civility and respect.
+- Commenters are guests and are asked to behave accordingly by treating other members of the community with civility and respect.
 If you see disrespectful behaviour or trolling, please report it to us here rather than responding to the situation yourself.

 - We reserve the right to delete comments, place commenters in moderation and suspend accounts if needed.
 The editors decide what is acceptable and their decisions are final.
-Grounds for moderation or suspension include (but are not limited to):
+Grounds for moderation or suspension may include:

-i.
-Obsessive arguing in a thread or threads, or repeated provocative contrariness or pedantry (i.e. trolling).
+- Excessive arguing in a thread or threads, or repeated provocative contrariness or pedantry (i.e. trolling).
 This may include ongoing patterns of user behaviour that are not constructive.

 - Repeated statements of fact without supporting evidence.
-Opinions, while welcome, are not facts, so do not assert them as such.
-Please provide supporting references and links, especially when asked for them.
+Opinions are not facts and should not be asserted as such.
+Please provide supporting references and links if asked.

-7. We have high standards but are run by volunteers in our spare time so we do make mistakes.
-If you disagree with something we have done, get in touch.
+We are a volunteer-run platform and we make mistakes sometimes.
+If you notice inaccuracies or disagree with something we have done, get in touch.